 Frequently Asked Questions

-Which teaching method is used?
+Which teaching method do you follow?

 Lesson plans will include activities that allow children to take an active role in their learning, while covering essential curriculum.
 For example, the youngest children might learn new words while taking turns pulling objects out of a bag.
 Children developing Italian literacy might write a letter about their weekend to their cousin in Italy.
 Older children might discuss a current event in Italy or be asked to talk about their family's region of Italy.